 Ieuan was a June baby and those of us who have given birth (or are about to) in hot summer weather know how difficult it can be to stay cool and comfortable.
 And what about those of us working in offices where we are still expected to wear formal attire in the absence of air conditioning?
 I’ve worked in a fair few offices like that.

 So, here are my tips to stay cool in the heat.

-Cotton and linen are cooler than man-made fabrics and there is no need to sacrifice style when there are so many gorgeous dresses around at the moment – particularly these summer dresses from Esprit.
+Cotton and linen are cooler than man-made fabrics and there is no need to sacrifice style in your quest to keep cool.
 Personally, I always feel far more comfortable if my skin is covered, rather than exposed to the full glare of the sun.
 I’m a big fan of maxi dresses which you can dress up or down and, if you’re going through the menopause, tight clothes with manmade fabrics are a definite no-no!